 But you are right about one thing - "that's not like me!"
-If you are a child of God, then acting like an outright pagan is BENEATH you.
+If you are a King's Kid, then acting like an outright pagan is BENEATH you.
 But we still do it sometimes - WHY?
 Because although your spirit is redeemed, your flesh is not, and it still struggles to do what is right.